JacKC-s/JacKC-s/README.md

 ## Hey there! 👋

-I'm Jack, a Computer Science student at Virginia Tech 🦃
+I'm Jack, an Electrical Engineering student at Virginia Tech 🦃

 Been interested in programming since I did Lego Mindstorm Robotics in 5th Grade.